QuickDapp/QuickDapp-OLD/docs/backend/database.md

 ## Schema

-The database schema can be found in `src/backend/prisma/schema.prisma`.
-A number of built-in table schemas are provided for your convenince:
+A number of [built-in tables](https://github.com/QuickDapp/QuickDapp/tree/master/src/backend/prisma/schema.prisma) are provided for your convenince:

 * `Setting` - for any persisted app-level settings as key-value pairs.
 * `User` - for authenticated users - includes a field for storing the user's `wallet` address and any `settings` field which can hold any JSON data.